Akseli Gallen-Kallela's Sunset over Lake Ruovesi sold for £325,250 on 20th November at Sotheby’s London.

 Norbert Goeneutte's Le Marche des Halles, Paris, sold for £39,650 on 20th November at Sotheby’s London.

 A good case study is the painter Akseli Gallen-Kallela who, since his death, received little sustained exposure beyond the borders of his native Finland.
 All this changed in 2012.
-At the beginning of the year Gallen was the subject of a wonderful retrospective at the Musée d’Orsay in Paris (my train journey to which launched the ).
+At the beginning of the year Gallen was the subject of a wonderful retrospective at the Musée d’Orsay in Paris (my train journey to which launched the first of our departmental blogs).
 The exhibition subsequently travelled to Düsseldorf.

 Then this past summer in Edinburgh in the National Gallery of Scotland’s wide-reaching survey of Symbolism, Gallen's The Broken Pine and view over Lake Keitele were hailed as stars of the exhibition.
 We sold the latter painting to the London National Gallery back in 1999.
 At the time it established a new world record price for Gallen's work at auction, and was the first of a series of paintings by the artist that we have sold in London since.
 Now, this favourite son of Finland was being mentioned in the same breath as Van Gogh, Gauguin and Kandinsky (The Times, 16 July, 2012).